 For this article, I'm going to walk you through my post-processing workflow for a Milky Way photo done as a single shot, with no stacking, tracking, or blending (I'll cover those later).
 This is the most common type of Milky Way photo because it's really easy and accessible - just point, shoot, and process.
 Even for those that are familiar with some of the more advanced techniques, single-shot photos can still be really useful in some situations.
 It's also a great foundational place to start before learning the more advanced techniques.

-The photo we're going to work with is one of my favorites - Milky Way over Mt.
-Rainier.
+The photo we're going to work with is probably similar to some of the Milky Way photos you have taken.
 Here's a before and after so you can see what we're working with:

 Ready to follow along?
 Let's get started!